Louisiana looks to expand nuclear power infrastructure with strategic framework, federal funding renewal

 The nuclear framework will provide a roadmap for how the state will expand nuclear energy infrastructure, strengthen domestic supply chains, and grow high-wage jobs across Louisiana.

-State officials say the nuclear framework and the $45 million in Future Use of Energy in Louisiana funding signal a coordinated approach to further strengthening the state's energy infrastructure.
+State officials say the nuclear framework and the $45 million in Future Use of Energy in Louisiana funding from the National Science Foundation signal a coordinated approach to further strengthening the state's energy infrastructure.
+FUEL is an initiative led by LSU.

 Trending News